mycoin/noah/README.md

 The `VelocityLayout` support.
 The velocity resource paths are:
 - `/WEB-INF/views/` The primary template path
 - `/WEB-INF/external/` velocity code snippets
 - `~/output/` static external templates from SVN ?
-FTP or other services
+FTP or other services, At the same time, you can config it at `app:resources/config/global.properties`

 Write your awesome template that assigned by the Controller in `/WEB-INF/views/` folder.